 “Tracy brought the Women’s Forum to the next level,” said Hoey.
 “She moved us from mentors to sponsors, and she equipped women with the tools they need to chart their own destinies.”

 Ropes & Gray’s director & pro bono counsel Roz Nasdor introduced Brown, highlighting her many contributions to the firm, including her critical efforts in creating an attorney development support system for associates and practice groups, as well as her work with the Women’s Forum and the firm’s diversity committee.
 “Tracy has owned and lived the firm’s commitment to diversity and inclusion,” she said.

-Later in the program, Brown was joined by a panel of women partners, including former Women’s Forum co-chairs Colleen Conry and Jane Goldstein, and current co-chair Amanda Morrison, to discuss issues relating to the unique challenges women may face as they navigate their careers in the legal profession.
+Later in the program, Brown was joined by a panel of women partners, including former Women’s Forum co-chairs Colleen Conry and Jane Goldstein, to discuss issues relating to the unique challenges women may face as they navigate their careers in the legal profession.